pangolindex/subgraph-pangolin/README.md

    _ex: `yarn run deploy:local avalanche/pangolin-v2`_

-## How to Add New Chain
+## Add New Chain

-- Add chain-wise configuration .json file for the subgraph directory `./config/{subgraph}/{chain}.json`
+1) Add chain-wise configuration .json file for the subgraph directory:
-- To get the Contract Address, we can find it from the SDK.
+* `./config/{subgraph}/{chain}.json`

-- To get the block number, use the respective explorer to search for the contract address.
+To get the Contract Address, we can find it from the SDK.
+To get the block number, use the respective explorer to search for the contract address.

-## Checking Running Subgraph Health in local
+## Checking Running Subgraph Health

 Run http://localhost:8030/graphql.